 - My last night in Puglia was spent at 62 Marinai B&B in the heart of Bari Vecchia.
 This B&B is run by Armando, the most helpful host, and is literally in front of the Basilica San Nicola – a great place in an unbeatable location!

 The best time to visit Puglia mostly depends on the type of trip you are after.
-However, I strongly suggest to visit either in spring or early autumn.
+However, I strongly suggest visiting either in spring or early autumn.
 Ok, maybe it’s a little too cold to swim, but temperatures are mild then and you can fully enjoy a more authentic experience without the tourist hordes that invade the region in the summer months.
 My late-April trip allowed me to explore Puglia’s inland charms with its lush countryside in full bloom – olive groves, poppy fields, blossoming fruit trees.
 A true feast for the eyes and the soul, believe me!

-Another major highlight of Puglia is the food.
+Another major highlight of Puglia is food.
 If it’s true that we are what we eat, then Puglia inhabitants can be easily defined as genuine, hearty and generous, just like the incredible dishes produced here.
 The Pugliese culinary tradition is based on the products of its land and its sea, with recipes passed down from generation to generation.
 Whether you are a seafood-addict or a meat lover, have a passion for veggies or a sweet tooth, in Puglia you will have plenty of options to please your belly!

 My favorite dish is fave e cicorie, a fava beans puree with chicory.
-It is served both as a bruschetta during aperitivo and as a main course.
+It is served both as a bruschetta during aperitivo and as the main course.

 The Itria Valley is particularly renowned for its meat, with plenty of butcher shops where you can choose the meat, wait for the butcher to grill it and then eat it right there.
 And don’t leave without stocking up on home-made orecchiette (ear-shaped pasta) made by the “orecchiette ladies” in Bari.
 You’ll find them in via Arco Basso.

 Here’s a selection of my favorite eateries during this week-long road trip in Puglia:

-- Pescandalo in Trani, an heaven for fish-lovers
+- Pescandalo in Trani, which is heaven for fish-lovers

 - Peschef in Trani, for amazing fish sandwiches